atomix/atomix.github.io/user-manual/raft-internals.md

 ## Servers

-Raft servers are responsible for participating in elections and replicating state machine [commands](#commands) and [queries](#queries) through the Raft log.
+Raft servers are responsible for participating in elections and replicating state machine [commands](#internal-commands) and [queries](#internal-queries) through the Raft log.

-Each Raft server maintains a single [Transport](#transport) *server* and *client* which is connected to each other member of the Raft cluster at any given time.
+Each Raft server maintains a single [Transport][transports] *server* and *client* which is connected to each other member of the Raft cluster at any given time.
 Each server uses a single-thread event loop internally to handle requests.
 This reduces complexity and ensures that order is strictly enforced on handled requests.

 <h2 id="internal-state-machines">State machines</h2>

-Each server is configured with a [state machine](#state-machines) to which it applies committed [commands](#commands) and [queries](#queries).
+Each server is configured with a [state machine](#internal-state-machines) to which it applies committed [commands](#internal-commands) and [queries](#internal-queries).
 State machines operations are executed in a separate *state machine* thread to ensure that blocking state machine operations do not block the internal server event loop.

 Servers maintain both an internal state machine and a user state machine.
-The internal state machine is responsible for maintaining internal system state such as [sessions](#sessions) and [membership](#membership-changes) and applying *commands* and *queries* to the user-provided `StateMachine`.
+The internal state machine is responsible for maintaining internal system state such as [sessions](#internal-sessions) and [membership](#membership-changes) and applying *commands* and *queries* to the user-provided `StateMachine`.

 ## Elections

 Copycat's Raft implementation relies on a typical implementation of Raft's election protocol to elect a leader for the cluster.
-Leaders are responsible for receiving and replicating state changes (i.e. [commands](#commands)) to followers.
+Leaders are responsible for receiving and replicating state changes (i.e. [commands](#internal-commands)) to followers.

 ![Raft cluster](http://s24.postimg.org/3jrc7yuad/IMG_0007.png)